 Read the story from The Children's Book of Heroes about Mother Teresa.
 Review the story and discuss the fact that all over the world Mother Teresa was known as a person of good character with personal virtue.
 Discuss the importance of personal virtue, good character, and ethical behavior in a democracy.
 Brainstorm personal traits they should work toward.
 Talk about the deeds that made Mother Teresa a hero to many.
 Another good book about Mother Teresa is Mother Teresa: Sister to the Poor by Patricia Reilly Giff.

-- Give students the Mother Teresa of Calcutta Quiz (Attachment One).
+- Give students the Mother Teresa of Calcutta Quiz (Handout One).